 To prevail on a slip and fall injury claim, injured parties must show the property owner was negligent by proving:

-- The defendant breached his or her duty by failing to warn visitors of a known hazard or by failing to maintain the premises adequately;
+- The defendant breached their duty by failing to warn visitors of a known hazard or maintaining the premises inadequately.

-- The property owner’s breach of the duty to keep the property reasonably safe contributed to the slip and fall accident; and
+- The property owner’s breach of the duty to keep the property reasonably safe contributed to the slip and fall accident.

 - The slip and fall accident was the direct cause of the resulting injuries and losses.